huseyinyilmaz/placebo/doc/index.rst

            movie = get_movie('matrix', 1999)
            self.assertEqual(movie, None)

-This is a classic example of api client testing.
-It has two main disadvantages.
+This tests are fine.
+But they has two main disadvantages.
 First, code for mocking and actual function invocation is done in the same place which makes it hard to read.
 Second, if we keep writing similar tests we will probably copy the data for every test.

+Purpose of placebo is to separate data from the actual tests.
+So It would be a lot easier to reason about.

 Here is how same code could be implemented with placebo: